-This internship preparation checklist will make your lives easier!
+This internship preparation checklist will make your life easier!

 We all know it can be stressful to make arrangements for an internship abroad.
 You might not know what to expect and there are so many things you need to think of.
 Our Communication intern Marie has been there as well.
 To help you out with your preparations she created an easy step-by-step internship preparation plan.